CabinJS/cabinjs.com/posts/index.md

   <span class="theme-name">Blok</span>
 </a>

+## Recommended Deployment Tools

+**GitHub Pages**

+When deploying to GitHub pages, use the [grunt-gh-pages](https://github.com/tschaub/grunt-gh-pages) plugin.

+**Amazon S3**

+When deploying to Amazon S3, use the [grunt-s3](https://github.com/pifantastic/grunt-s3) plugin.

 ## Creating Themes

 ### Configuration

 The only file explicitly required is a `cabin.json` configuration in the root of the repo.
-This file describes what CSS preprocessors and template languages that your theme supports as well as the configuration for [grunt-pages](https://github.com/ChrisWren/grunt-pages).
-We currently support EJS and Jade templates and the Sass and LESS style languages.
+This file describes what CSS preprocessors and template languages that your theme supports as well as the configuration for [grunt-pages](https://github.com/CabinJS/grunt-pages).
+We currently support EJS and Jade templates and the Sass and LESS preprocessors.

 Here is an example `cabin.json` file which states that the project supports Sass, Jade, and has the specified config for the grunt-pages task:
 ```json